PraveenAsh/AI2017-Hackathon/README.md

 # AI2017 Hackathon

 Using the PASCAL VOC2010 dataset, build a classifier.
-We will build the classifier to classify 20 across classes using Keras, CNN based models.Perform detecting object localization : predict bounding box for each image.
+We built a classifier to classify 20 across classes using Keras, CNN based models.Perform detecting object localization : predict bounding box for each image.

 **Download the dataset from:**